juandeaglio/Category-Theory-for-Programmers-Challenges/CH.3 Challenges/README.md

          Answer -- This is a total order.
 A has a morphism with B and B has a morphism with A for any two combination of sets A & B in the set of sets.
 A has a morphism with all sets, for all A in the set of sets.
-     (b) C++ types with the following subtyping relation: T1 is a sub type of T2 if a pointer to T1 can be passed to a function that expects a pointer to T2 without triggering a compilation error.
+     (b) C++ types with the following subtyping relation: T1 is a sub-type of T2 if a pointer to T1 can be passed to a function that expects a pointer to T2 without triggering a compilation error.
          Answer -- This is a demonstration of inheritance.
-This relation demonstrates a partial order unless the same applies for a function that expects a T1, but T2 can be passed instead of T1 without a compilation error, in which case is a total order.
+This relation demonstrates a (preorder?) partial order/thin category unless the same applies for a function that expects a T1, but T2 can be passed instead of T1 without a compilation error, in which case is a total order.
+C(T1,T2) = C(T2,T1)
 3. Considering that Bool is a set of two values True and False, show that it forms two (set-theoretical) monoids with respect to, respectively, operator && (AND) and || (OR).